mathadvance/mast-web/README.md

 ## Structure

+The top-level directory names are quite self-explanatory.
+Build tasks are automated via `cargo-make`.

+### Client

 Very roughly, this follows
 [Tania Rascia's](https://www.taniarascia.com/react-architecture-directory-structure/#utils) guide,
 plus a separate directory for the server.

 - public: Any files I want the public to be able to view (hence the name).
 - resources: PDFs that would be filed under math.
 - reports: PDFs that would be filed under writing.
 - styles: Self-explanatory.
 - components: Anything that is mostly visual.
   Lines can get a little blurry between components and utils.
 - utils: Anything more complicated than a slew of `<div className="...">`
 - pages: Doh.

-- server: Backend stuff.
+### Server

+We use the `actix-web` framework written in Rust.